Advice I give when people ask about my career

 US vs UK business culture

-I’m mindful the US companies I have worked for are not necessarily representative of American business culture, so YMMV here.
+I’m mindful the US companies I have worked for are not necessarily representative of American business culture in general, so YMMV here.
 That said:

 1. Get used to talking about your feelings.
 When someone asks how you’re feeling about a situation or outcome, they are asking you a real question and deserve a real answer (i.e. don’t say “not bad” and think you’re done!).